JacobHagberg/UND-Flight-Restriction-Scrape/README.md

 Conclusions from data collected:

-Looking at flight weather by month, the winter months have the worst weather, and late summer and early fall has the best weather.
+Looking at flight weather by month, the winter months has the worst weather, with late summer and early fall having the best weather.

 ![Alt text](Graphs/FlightWeatherByMonth.png)

-An analysis of flight weather by hour reveals that the best time to fly is early or late in the day, and the worst weather typically occurs from Noon to 5pm.
+An analysis of flight weather by hour reveals that the best time to fly is early or late in the day, with the worst weather typically occurring from Noon to 5pm.

 ![Alt text](Graphs/FlightWeatherByHour.png)